DiegoAlvesOL/diegoalvesol.github.io/README.md

 ---

-## 🧠 About the Project
+## **About the Project**

-This project was created as part of my **Frontend learning journey**.
+This project was created as part of my **academic journey in Frontend Development**.
-It’s a space to experiment with **HTML** and **CSS**, and soon **JavaScript**, while learning how to structure and style modern web pages.
+It’s a personal space to practice **HTML**, **CSS**, and soon **JavaScript**, while learning how to structure, style, and share modern web pages.

-The theme “Diego Skywalker” is a fun nickname to represent my adventure as a Padawan in the world of code.
+The nickname **"Diego Skywalker"** represents my journey as a *Padawan Developer* discovering new skills, overcoming bugs, and enjoying the path toward becoming a **Frontend Jedi** 🧑‍💻🪐

-Each page here is a new mission in my training to become a *Frontend Jedi* 🧑‍💻🪐
+Each page in this project is like a new mission in the *Academy of Code*.

 ---

 ## 🗂️ Project Structure
 ```
 website/
-├── index.html # Homepage (About Me + Links to Exercises)
-├── exercises/ # Folder containing example pages
+│
+├─ assets/
+│   ├─ css/
+│   │   ├─ global.css
+│   │   └─ holocron.css
+│   ├─ img/
+│   │   ├─ logo.png
+│   │   ├─ backgrounds/
+│   │   └─ icons/
+│   └─ gifs/
+│
+├─ exercises/
+│   ├─ assets/
+│   │   ├─ css/
+│   │   ├─ img/
+│   │   └─ videos/
-│ ├── page-1.html
+│   ├─ page-1.html
-│ ├── page-2.html
+│   ├─ ...
-│ └── page-3.html
+│
+├─ studies/
-└── assets/
+│   ├─ assets/
-└── css/
+│   │   ├─ css/
-└── global.css # Global styles for all pages
+│   │   ├─ img/
+│   │   └─ gifs/
+│   ├─ git-commands.html
+│   ├─ linux-basics.html
+│   ├─ html-css.html
+│   ├─ js-notes.html
+│   └─ index.html
+│
+├─ index.html
+└─ README.md

 ```
 ---

-## 💡 What I Learned So Far
+## 💡 **What I’ve Learned So Far**

-- How to structure a webpage with semantic HTML
+- How to structure a webpage using **semantic HTML5**
-- How to apply global styles with CSS
+- How to apply **global and consistent styles** with CSS
-- How to organize files in a clean project structure
+- How to **organize project files** clearly for scalability
-- How to use Git and GitHub to version and share projects
+- How to **use Git & GitHub** for versioning and collaboration

 ---